The Scatty Mum

 Ingredients laid out for lamb keema.

-• Lamb Mince - I love the taste of lamb and this or mutton is what is traditionally used in this dish.
+• Ground Meat - Lamb mince ( which I have used) or mutton is what is traditionally used in this dish.

-• Peas - These add extra flavour and colour to the dish.
+• Peas - These add extra flavour and a pop of colour to the dish.

-• Tomatoes- I have used salad tomatoes which add freshness and texture.
+• Tomatoes- Salad tomatoes add freshness and texture to the rice.

-• Fresh Coriander - Chopped and scattered through the dish before serving, this adds a slight citrus flavour.
+• Fresh Coriander - This is chopped and scattered through the dish before serving to add a slight citrus flavour.

-Start by frying the lamb mince in a large frying pan until it starts to brown, then using a slotted spoon remove the lamb onto a plate, leaving the fat in the pan.
+Step 1: Start by frying the lamb mince in a large frying pan for a few minutes until it starts to brown, then using a slotted spoon remove the lamb onto a plate, leaving the fat in the pan.

-Add the sliced onions to the frying pan.
+Step 2: Slice the onions finely and add these to the frying pan.

-Depending on how much is left behind from the lamb you may want to remove some of the fat, but leave enough to caramelise the onions as this really adds to the flavour of the dish.
+Depending on how much fat is left behind from the lamb you may want to remove some of it.
+Leave enough to caramelise the onions as this really adds to the flavour of the dish.
 I would recommend leaving around 1-2 tablespoons.

-Add the cooked microwave rice, stir through, letting the spices coat the rice so the dish turns a beautiful golden colour.
-Cook until the lamb mince is fully cooked.
+Step 4: Add the cooked microwave rice and stir through, letting the spices coat the rice so the dish turns a beautiful golden colour.

 Season to taste.
 You may wish to season later if you are cooking for young children.